Chelsea F.C. in international football

 Chelsea Football Club are an English professional football club based in Fulham, London.
 They have won eleven international trophies, second only to Liverpool in the number of international trophies won among British clubs.
 These consist of the UEFA Champions League (formerly the European Cup) twice, the UEFA Cup Winners' Cup (formerly the European Cup Winners' Cup) twice, the UEFA Europa League (formerly the UEFA Cup) twice, the UEFA Conference League once, the UEFA Super Cup twice, and the FIFA Club World Cup twice.

 As the champions of England, Chelsea were invited to participate in the inaugural European Cup in 1955; however, they were pressured into withdrawing from the tournament by the Football League.
 Three years later, in 1958, Chelsea made their European debut against Copenhagen XI in the Inter-Cities Fairs Cup.
-The club has played in European football in almost every season since 1997–98, only missing the feat twice, in 2016–17 and 2023–24.
+The club has played in European football in almost every season since 1997–98, only missing the feat three times in that period.
 Chelsea won their first European title in 1971, defeating Real Madrid in the final to win the European Cup Winners' Cup.

 In 2012, Chelsea won the UEFA Champions League, becoming the fifth English team, and the first and only team from London to date, to win the competition.
 A year later, Chelsea won the UEFA Europa League and became the fourth club to win all three main UEFA club competitions (Champions League, Cup Winners' Cup, and Europa League) at the time.
 Due to a change in competition dates, with the final of the Champions League being played a week after the Europa League final, Chelsea held both the Champions and Europa League trophies simultaneously, the only side to ever do so.
 In 2021, Chelsea won their second Champions League title, giving them the distinction of being the only club to have won all of UEFA's three main club competitions more than once.
 After winning the UEFA Conference League in 2025, a competition that had been established four years earlier, they became the first club to win all four major UEFA men's club competitions.

 In European competitions, John Terry holds the club's record for the most appearances, with 124, while Didier Drogba holds the record for the most goals scored, with 36.
 Chelsea's biggest European win is 13–0, which came against Jeunesse Hautcharage in the Cup Winners' Cup in 1971.
 Their 21–0 aggregate win over the same opposition is a joint-record in European football.